 However, Felicity Smoak is not perfect.
 She’s flawed just like the rest of us.
 She can be passive aggressive and socially awkward.
 And maybe even a little cutthroat.
 Okay, she can be very cutthroat when she feels boxed in a corner.
 And nobody puts Felicity in a corner.

 When we are discussing strong female characters like Felicity, it’s good to take into account their flaws.
 Because guess what guys, women are human too.
-We don’t need a pedestal, we’ll be fine standing right here.
+We don’t need a pedestal, we’ll be fine standing right here in our favorite panda slippers.

 Proud wearer of glasses and ponytails